List of professional sports teams in the United States and Canada: Soccer

+Men's leagues

 Major League Soccer

-Major League Soccer is in the first tier of the United States men's soccer league system.
-It currently consists 29 teams: nine in the Southern United States, seven in the Western United States, six in the midwestern United States, four in the northeastern United States, two in Eastern Canada, and one in Western Canada.
+Major League Soccer (MLS) is in the first tier of the United States men's soccer league system.
+It currently consists of 30 teams: 27 in the United States and 3 in Canada.
 As of its 2024 season, the minimum salary is $89,716 for a regular player and $150,000 for a player subject to target allocation money.
 A maximum salary of $1,683,750 is enforced, though up to three "designated players" on each team can be paid salaries in excess of the maximum.